theholy7/fake-foods/fake_food_ds/docs/index.rst

-.. fake-foods-ds documentation master file, created by sphinx-quickstart.
+.. fake_food_ds documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-fake-foods-ds documentation!
+fake_food_ds documentation!
 ==============================================

 Contents: